humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 **Priority**

-You can change the priority of a support issue, if you need to.
+You can change the priority of a support issue if you need to.
 In most cases you shouldn't need to change this, but feel free to let us know if something is a priority.

 **Subject**